glumpy/glumpy/doc/index.rst

 ==================

 Glumpy is still under active development (as of January 2016) and is already pretty much useable (for the hacker).
-Furture development includes:
+Future development includes:

  * **Short term** (6 months):